QubesOS/qubes-gui-rust/README.md

 This is a safe wrapper around `vchan-sys`.
 It relies on the Rust standard library, especially for traits such as `Read` and `Write`.

-### qubes-gui-client
+### qubes-gui-connection

-This poorly-named crate provides support for non-blocking I/O with the GUI daemon.
+This crate provides support for non-blocking I/O with the GUI daemon.
 It implements a simple state machine for message parsing, and provides buffering of outgoing messages to prevent deadlocks.
 Currently, this buffer is not bounded, but that will change in the future.

 ### qubes-demo-agent